harness/developer-hub/docs/platform/8_Pipelines/define-a-failure-strategy-on-stages-and-steps.md

 ### Rollback pipelines

-:::note Info
+:::info

 Currently, this feature is behind the feature flag, `PIPELINE_ROLLBACK`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

 :::

-The Rollback Pipeline failure strategy applies to all stages in a pipeline.
+The Rollback Pipeline failure strategy applies to all steps and stages in a pipeline.

-::: info
+:::info

 During [Pipeline chaining](/docs/platform/pipelines/pipeline-chaining/), if there is a stage of type, pipeline, the deployment stages inside the child pipeline cannot be rolled back using the Rollback Pipeline failure strategy because the execution of the child pipeline is considered as a seperate execution.